Germans: Medieval history

-German ethnicity emerged in medieval times among the descendants of the Romanized Germanic peoples in the area of modern western Germany, between the Rhine and Elbe rivers, particularly the Franks, Frisians, Saxons, Thuringii, Alemanni and Baiuvarii.
+German ethnicity began to emerge in medieval times among the descendants of those Germanic peoples who had lived under heavy Roman influence between the Rhine and Elbe rivers.
+This included Franks, Frisians, Saxons, Thuringii, Alemanni and Baiuvarii – all of whom spoke related dialects of West Germanic.

-The region was divided into long-lasting divisions, or "Stem duchies", based upon these ethnic designations, under the dominance of the western Franks starting with Clovis I, who established control of the Romanized and Frankish population of Gaul in the 5th century, and began a new process of conquering the peoples east of the Rhine.
-In subsequent centuries the power of the Franks grew considerably.
+These peoples had come under the dominance of the western Franks starting with Clovis I, who established control of the Romanized and Frankish population of Gaul in the 5th century, and began a process of conquering the peoples east of the Rhine.
+The regions long continued to be divided into "Stem duchies", corresponding to the old ethnic designations.
+By the early 9th century AD, large parts of Europe were united under the rule of the Frankish leader Charlemagne, who expanded the Frankish empire in several directions including east of the Rhine, consolidating power over the Saxons and Frisians, and establishing the Carolingian Empire.
+Charlemagne was crowned emperor by Pope Leo III in 800.

-By the early 9th century AD, large parts of Europe had been united under the rule of the Frankish leader Charlemagne, who expanded the Frankish empire in several directions including east of the Rhine, where he conquered Saxons and Frisians, thus establishing the Carolingian Empire.
-Charlemagne was crowned emperor by Pope Leo I in 800.
-During the rule of Charlemagne's successors, this realm descended into civil war.
-The empire was partitioned at the Treaty of Verdun (843), resulting in the eventual separation between the states of West Francia, Middle Francia and East Francia.
-Beginning with Henry the Fowler, non-Frankish dynasties also ruled the German kingdom, and under his son Otto I, East Francia, which was mostly German, constituted the core of the Holy Roman Empire.
-Also under control of this loosely controlled empire were the previously independent kingdoms of Italy, Burgundy, and Lotharingia, a Roman and Frankish area which contained some of the oldest and most important German cities including Aachen, Cologne and Trier.
-Leaders of the stem duchies which constituted this eastern kingdom — Bavaria, Franconia, Swabia, and Saxony - continued to wield considerable power independently of the king.
+In the generations after Charlemagne the empire was partitioned at the Treaty of Verdun (843), eventually resulting in the long-term separation between the states of West Francia, Middle Francia and East Francia.
+Beginning with Henry the Fowler, non-Frankish dynasties also ruled the eastern kingdom, and under his son Otto I, East Francia, which was mostly German, constituted the core of the Holy Roman Empire.
+Also under control of this loosely controlled empire were the previously independent kingdoms of Italy, Burgundy, and Lotharingia.
+The latter was a Roman and Frankish area which contained some of the oldest and most important old German cities including Aachen, Cologne and Trier, all west of the Rhine, and it became another Duchy within the eastern kingdom.
+Leaders of the stem duchies which constituted this eastern kingdom — Lotharingia, Bavaria, Franconia, Swabia, Thuringia, and Saxony ― initially wielded considerable power independently of the king.
 German kings were elected by members of the noble families, who often sought to have weak kings elected in order to preserve their own independence.
 This prevented an early unification of the Germans.